scalyr/scalyr-tool/README.md

 A related flag, `--onlyUseSummaries`, controls whether this API call should only use preexisting timeseries or should actually execute the queries against the event database.
-If the flag is used, then your API call is guaranteed to return quickly and to execute inexpensively, but with possibly-incomplete results.
+If the flag is used, then your API call is guaranteed to return quickly and to execute inexpensively, but with possibly empty results.
 If set to false, the call  is slower & more expensive, but will be complete.
-Issuing a new query over the past 3 weeks with `--onlyUseSummaries` will return quickly no matter what, but will initially return incomplete results until backfill (covering the past 3 weeks) is complete.
+Issuing a new query over the past 3 weeks with `--onlyUseSummaries` will return quickly no matter what, but will initially return empty results until backfill (covering the past 3 weeks) is complete.
-This can be a cost-effective way to seed a new timeseries with a long backfill period when you don't need complete results right away.
+This can be a cost-effective way to seed a new timeseries with a long backfill period when you don't need results right away.

 Issuing a timeseries command with `--no-createSummaries` is equivalent to a [numeric-query](#Fetching numeric data) command.